Afika-M/AYAMTS25155_PTO2503_B_AyabongaMtsotso_SDF_Portfolio_Piece/README.md

 - Optimized for desktop, tablet, and mobile
 - On small screens:
-  - Project cards display in two columns
+  - Project cards display in one column
-  - Tool categories switch to horizontal layout
   - Education and Experience sections scale down but remain in a row

 ## 📷 Preview